DSD-DBS/py-capellambse/docs/source/index.rst

 Additionally and as a core idea it provides an interface for the underlying database of the Capella model.

+Since v0.5, it also supports a simple, but powerful :ref:`declarative modelling language <declarative-modelling>`, which is based on the API for the semantic model.

 If you want a quickstart at how to use this package, head right into the tutorial section.